Automatic Email Processor - process emails automatically

 Task 'print message' - print settings

-Automatic Email Processor monitors your email accounts and allows you to send emails or attachments that meet pre-defined criteria directly to a printer upon receipt.
-Different print settings can be defined for each rule, for example to be able to print certain emails in a different quality.
-The respective printer can be defined individually for each rule as well as separately for printing the email message or attachment.
-You can also specify that only certain pages of the email should be printed automatically (for example, print only the first or last page of a PDF attachment of the email).
+Automatic Email Processor monitors your email accounts and sends emails or attachments that match your criteria straight to the printer the moment they arrive.
+You can define separate print settings for each rule — for example, to print certain emails at a different quality.
+The printer can be chosen individually for each rule, and separately for the message and its attachments.
+You can even print only specific pages automatically (for example, just the first or last page of a PDF attachment).

 Automatically save incoming emails as PDF files